 In October 2011, Jacqueline went off on Twitter, saying Teresa was laughing at beating the system and planning to file bankruptcy again:

-In the video below is another flashback with Teresa, Caroline and Jacqueline, happily explaining how “the attention they get is always positive.”
+In a video by Access Hollywood (click here for the video, “Access Hollywood ‘Real Housewives of New Jersey': ‘We Have the Audacity to Be Real!'”) is another flashback with Teresa, Caroline and Jacqueline, happily explaining how “the attention they get is always positive.”

-For a final flashback, a week before Joe and Teresa filed bankruptcy on October 29, 2009, they celebrated their 10-year anniversary with a helicopter ride and diamonds.
+For a final flashback (click here for the video, “The Real Housewives of New Jersey Anniversary Equals Diamonds”), a week before Joe and Teresa filed bankruptcy on October 29, 2009, they celebrated their 10-year anniversary with a helicopter ride and diamonds.
 Teresa told Jacqueline, “I really want him to make it big.”
 Joe told Chris, “It ain’t like the money’s flowin’ like it yous ta, ya know what I mean?”